 The paradox here is that neither Drogba or any of his national teammates reside in the Ivory Coast.
 They all train and play soccer in Europe.
 A few, like Drogba, are international stars and play for the top teams in the world but the majority are laboring in the lower leagues of Europe.
 One of the most fundamental problems that African soccer must face is the decision of their players to choose relative obscurity in Europe over nationwide adoration in Africa.
 Despite the constant migration of top talent to Europe, Africa is in a golden-age of footballing talent.
 Although the World Cup in South Africa did not present many African front runners, Ghana established itself as a strong football power.
 It is clear that African soccer has made tremendous leaps since the colonial era when Mozambiquan Eusebio was pressed into service for Portugal.
 What is unclear is exactly how far it can go.
 The following YouTube video offers a beautiful montage of African soccer through the lens of the World Cup and illustrates the high hopes Africa has for the future of its football.

 Please continue to browse our webpage to learn more about “the world’s game” in Africa.
-Click on the subpages below to learn more about soccer’s former, current, and future place on the continent.
+Click on the subpages on the drop-down menu above to learn more about soccer’s former, current, and future place on the continent.

 How to cite this article: “Africa,” Written by Katie Greenstreet, Cole Grossman, Nelson De Oliveira, and Robert Weaver (2009), Edited and Updated by Morganne Gagne, Lauren Oliveri, and June Zhang (2013), Soccer Politics Pages, Soccer Politics Blog, Duke University, http://sites.duke.edu/wcwp (accessed on (date)).